Chart Color Schemes

 Employment conditions in Queanbeyan Surrounds rank among the top 10% of areas assessed nationally

-Queanbeyan Surrounds has an educated workforce with prominent representation in essential services sectors.
+Queanbeyan Surrounds has a highly educated workforce with significant representation in essential services sectors.
 Its unemployment rate is 0.8% as of June 2025.

 Frequently Asked Questions - Employment